sudhucodes/react-toast-msg/README.md

 - Works with both `import` and `require`
 - Easy to style with utility classes
 - Works with React 18+
-- Supports multiple variants (success, error more coming soon)
+- Supports multiple variants (success, error and more coming soon)

 ## Installation